 Your foodie trail begins with breakfast at the Carriage House Restaurant at Houmas House Plantation and Gardens in Darrow.
-Relax in the comfort of the breathtaking atmosphere, while enjoying your meal.
-After breakfast, explore the beautiful gardens, the unique statues, and take a tour of the magnificent mansion.
+After breakfast, explore the beautiful gardens, the unique statues, and take a tour of the mansion.

 At Spuddy’s Cajun Foods in Vacherie, Louisiana, you’ll put the paddle in your hands to make your own Andouille and Smoked Sausage or your own Jambalaya and Gumbo.
 The choice is yours!
 While cooking your meal, you’ll enjoy listening to stories and tales about the history of Louisiana’s River Parishes and foot-tapping Cajun and Zydeco music.

 Go deeper into our history at Oak Alley Plantation in Vacherie.
 Enjoy the plantation’s famous Mint Julep before touring the mansion, exploring the slavery exhibit, and examining the ancient live oaks.
 For lunch, sit back, relax, and enjoy the Chef’s special at the Oak Alley Plantation Restaurant or dine in the Plantation Café.
 Again, the choice is yours!